KevinKra/My_notes/Google_IT/README.md

 _Cache_

 - An even faster means of getting data than RAM that exists on the CPU.
 It's utilized for data that was recently used and/or frequently used.
 There are three different cache levels in a CPU: **L1, L2, L3**.
 L1 is the smallest and fastest cache.
+They store data that is otherwise being frequently used from the main memory location, this results in a reduction in the cost of time and energy.
+All modern (fast) CPUs have different levels of caches, most of which split their L1 cache.
+Every core of a multi-core processor has dedicated L2 cache that is not shared amongst the cores.
+L3 and higher level caches are usually split, but like L2 caches L3 caches are not share between cores.
+L4 caches are uncommon and is usually on DRAM and not SRAM like other caches.

 _Clock wire_